-Courses: Estates and Trusts, Land Use, Property, and Religion & the Law Seminar
+Courses: Wills & Estates, Land Use, Property, and Religion & the Law Seminar

 Prior to his administrative work, Dean Short taught Property, Wills and Estates, and other property-related courses, and he was voted Professor of the Year six times.
 His research and scholarship have focused on housing-related discrimination and the litigation of human rights claims in U.S. courts.
-Dean Short has been active in local and national service, including serving on the ABA committee that recently revised distance learning standards for legal education.
+Dean Short is a Fellow in the American Bar Foundation and the Texas Bar Foundation, and he is a member of the Texas Center for Legal Ethics.
+He has also been active in local and national service, including serving on the ABA committee that recently revised distance learning standards for legal education.

 “Is the Alien Tort Statute Sacrosanct?
 Retaining Forum Non Conveniens in Human Rights Litigation,” 33 New York University Journal of International Law & Politics 1001 (2001).
-[Hein] [LexisNexis] [Westlaw]
+[SSRN]